NBADRAUN/horiseon-accessibility-refactor-Challenge/README.md

 <Br>Added alt attributes to image elements
 <Br>adjusted heading elements to fall in the correct order
 <Br>Added a concise, descriptive title

+## Feedback on items missed from first submission
+<Br>1.
+The Search Engine Optimization navigation item doesn't link to the corresponding section on the page.
+This is because you are missing an ID on line 28 of your HTML
+<Br>2.
+Application's CSS selectors and properties are not consolidated
+<Br>3.
+The application's CSS file contains no comments
+<Br>4.
+The application's HTML file contains no comments
+<Br>5.
+Repo doesn't have a unique name.
+An example of a unique name would be: horiseon-accessibility-refactor

+## Actions taken to correct feedback and resubmit
+<Br>1.
+Added the id in HTML correcting the link target
+<Br>2.
+Consolidated the CSS selectors and properties where possible
+<Br>3.
+Added comments to CSS file
+<Br>4.
+Added comments to the HTML file
+<Br>5.
+Created a new Repo with a more unique name and imported all data from the previous Repo
+<Br>Note:  Thank you very much for the feedback!
+I really helped me to go back and make the nessasary changes for the learning experience.